What should I do with my dog’s poo? There are a few ways you can dispose of your dog’s poo, as we explain...

 - Use a bio-activator or septic tank starter as per the instructions as you gradually add your dog waste.
 Flush with water occasionally to help solids disintegrate.
 Remember this should not be sited in close proximity to where children and pets play or near to a vegetable plot.

-It's possible to recycle your dog waste in a ready made wormery.
-The compost from the wormery shouldn't be used on vegetables in the garden but is suitable for flower beds.
-The boxes come with all ingredients (apart from dog waste), and by following easy steps the worms will soon be processing your dog's waste and making suitable fertiliser for the garden.
+It’s possible to recycle your dog waste in a ready made wormery.
+The compost from the wormery shouldn’t be used on vegetables in the garden but is suitable for flower beds.
+The boxes come with all ingredients (apart from dog waste), and after following the easy steps the worms will soon be processing your dog’s waste and making suitable fertiliser for the garden.

 A word of advice is not to put the dog waste into the wormery if your dog has been wormed within the last week, as it will kill the worms working there.